-My name is Peter Bellingham and I am the Secretary of Bexley Diabetes UK Group.
+My name is Ben Martin and I am the Chairman of Bexley Diabetes UK Group.
 I just wanted to give you a bit more information about the group and what we do.
 I’m really pleased you’ve asked to find out a bit more about us and look forward to getting to know you.

 Diabetes UK Groups exist to give advice, information and support to people living with diabetes and their friends and family- indeed we’re open to anyone who’s interested in diabetes.

 A few individuals who were affected by diabetes, sufferers together with carers and medical professionals originally formed the Group in August 2000.
 It was then known as the Bexley Diabetes Support Group.
 Membership steadily increased and we now have 700+ members.
 In view of the growth in numbers and our activities it was decided, in 2005, to become a registered voluntary group within the Diabetes UK to benefit ail and acquire charitable status.
 We are now known as Diabetes UK Bexley.
 This group is a self-funding body.

 To offer mutual support, sharing information about the condition and the good practice in care and treatment.
 Also to ensure that high levels of professional care are available and maintained within the local Heath Authorities and other health care providers.
 To become involved as laypersons with regional and national level study and research projects.

 How often and where do we meet?

 On the 3rd Friday of each month, except August, during the evening from 7.30pm (ending approx. 9.00 pm) at the United Reformed Church, Geddes Place, Bexleyheath, Kent DA6 7DJ